Picaridin: Adverse effects

+Environmental impact

+A 2018 study found that a commercial repellent product containing 20% picaridin, in what the authors described as "conservative exposure doses", is highly toxic to larval salamanders, a major predator of mosquito larvae.
+The study observed high larval salamander mortality occurring delayed after the four days of exposure.
+Because the widely used LC50 test for assessing a chemical's environmental toxicity is based on mortality within four days, the authors suggested that picaridin would be incorrectly deemed as "safe" under the test protocol.
+However, picaridin was also non-toxic in a 21-day reproduction test on the water flea Daphnia magna and a 32-day early life-stage test in zebrafish.

-Since only the icaridin content of the tested repellent product is known, the observed effects cannot be readily attributed to icaridin.
+Since only the picaridin content of the tested repellent product is known, the observed effects cannot be readily attributed to picaridin.
 Furthermore, the effects of the repellent product showed no dose-response relationship, i.e., there was neither an increase of the magnitude or severity of the observed effects (mortality, tail deformation), nor did the effects occur at earlier time points.
-The study has been regarded as invalid by the Danish Environmental Protection Agency, which has evaluated icaridin prior to its approval under the EU Biocidal Product Regulation.
+The study has been regarded as invalid by the Danish Environmental Protection Agency, which has evaluated picaridin prior to its approval under the EU Biocidal Product Regulation.
 The reasons for rejection were the testing of a mixture of undisclosed composition, the use of a non-standard test organism, the lack of analytical verification of actual test concentrations, and the fact that the test solution was never renewed with the 25 days of study duration.

-The study observed high larval salamander mortality occurring delayed after the four days of exposure.
-Because the widely used LC50 test for assessing a chemical's environmental toxicity is based on mortality within four days, the authors suggested that icaridin would be incorrectly deemed as "safe" under the test protocol.
-However, icaridin was also non-toxic in a 21-day reproduction test on the water flea Daphnia magna and a 32-day early life-stage test in zebrafish.
+Mechanism of action

+In 2014, a potential odorant receptor for picaridin (and DEET), CquiOR136•CquiOrco, was suggested for Culex quinquefasciatus mosquito.